 Innovation Award Winners Launch Creative Programs

 An association that represents companies that manufacture generic products faces challenges in the branding area.
-That’s the situation the Association for Accessible Medicines found itself in this past year, and its successful efforts to communicate its value to members of Congress and other policymakers were creative enough to win the 2020 Advocacy Innovation Award in the Communications category, announced at the Council’s Advocacy Conference in Las Vegas.
+That’s the situation the Association for Accessible Medicines (AAM) found itself in this past year, and its successful efforts to communicate its value to members of Congress and other policymakers were creative enough to win the 2020 Advocacy Innovation Award in the Communications category, announced at the Council’s Advocacy Conference in Las Vegas.

 “It wasn’t easy to pick winners this year, because we received so many outstanding entries,” says Nick DeSarno, the Council’s director of digital policy and communications practice.
 “The winners are simply the best of the best, which should inspire all of us.
 They offer great examples for others in our profession to learn from.”